-At December 31, 2012 and 2011, the Company held, in the aforementioned rabbi trust, available-for-sale investments at a cost of \$5.6 million.
+At December 31, 2013 and 2012, the Company held, in the aforementioned rabbi trust, available-for-sale investments at a cost of \$2.9 million and \$5.6 million, respectively.
 Together with the COLI described above, these investments are intended to fund the Company's SERP obligations and are classified as other assets in the accompanying consolidated balance sheets.
 The Company monitors these investments for impairment on an ongoing basis.
-At December 31, 2012 and 2011, the fair market value of these investments was \$6.0 million and \$5.8 million, respectively.
-The gross unrealized gain of \$0.4 million and \$0.2 million at December 31, 2012 and 2011, respectively, has been included, net of tax, in accumulated other comprehensive loss.
+During 2013, the Company sold a portion of these investments for \$2.8 million, realizing a gain on the sale of \$0.1 million.
+At December 31, 2013 and 2012, the fair market value of these investments was \$3.3 million and \$6.0 million, respectively.
+The gross unrealized gain of \$0.4 million at each of December 31, 2013 and 2012, respectively, has been included, net of tax, in accumulated other comprehensive income (loss).